Home ➨ Ripples From Walden Pond: Suggested Reading and Original Source Material

 Edward Emerson, the youngest child of Ralph Waldo Emerson, was seventeen years old when Thoreau died.
 He loved Thoreau without adoration, and admired him while being fully aware of his faults.
-His memoir, Henry Thoreau As Remembered By A Young Friend is a brief, engaging, and fair-minded primary source.
+His memoir, Henry Thoreau as Remembered by a Young Friend is a brief, engaging, and fair-minded primary source.

 A short, very readable account of Thoreau's life and thought, though superseded by modern scholarship, is Joseph Wood Krutch's Henry David Thoreau.
 Krutch, a professional literary scholar and amateur naturalist who authored a number of entertaining books on natural history, brings a unique perspective to Thoreau that is perfectly in harmony with his subject.

-There are two fine modern biographies of Thoreau.
-The first is Walter Harding’s The Days Of Henry David Thoreau.
+There are three fine modern biographies of Thoreau.
+The first is Walter Harding's The Days Of Henry David Thoreau.
 Harding is the great Thoreau scholar of the twentieth century.
 Anyone who wants to know Thoreau is indebted to him.
-To walk in Thoreau’s steps is to walk in Harding’s as well.
+To walk in Thoreau's steps is to walk in Harding's as well.
 Harding is also the author of A Thoreau Handbook, a dated though still highly useful guide to published material on Thoreau.

-The second great modern study of Thoreau, and the more readable, is Henry David Thoreau: A Life Of The Mind, by Robert D. Richardson, Jr. Richardson is wonderfully free of the pseudo-scientific lit-speak jargon that is the hallmark of modern literary criticism.
+A second great modern study of Thoreau, and the more readable, is Henry David Thoreau: A Life Of The Mind, by Robert D. Richardson, Jr. Richardson is wonderfully free of the pseudo-scientific lit-speak jargon that is the hallmark of modern literary criticism.
 This is a model of literary biography.